 On social media, users want to build a relationship with the brands they love — not be inundated with promotions.
 While promoting is essential, it should exist within the context of a social media marketing strategy, not make up its entirety.

 How you Can Fix it: Have Balance With Your Social Content.

-Using a content calendar is a great way to plan and ensure that you’re remaining balanced.
-You can find an excellent guide and templates to content calendars from HubSpot.
+Using a content calendar is a great way to plan and ensure that you remain balanced.
+You can find an excellent guide and templates for content calendars from HubSpot.

 Mistake #4: You’re Sending Social Media Traffic To The Wrong Place On Your Website.